 The way in which these factors interrelate can become quite complex.
-WSDOT policy regarding design storm frequency for typical hydraulic structures has been established so the designer does not have to perform a risk analysis for each structure on each project.
+WSDOT policy regarding design storm frequency for typical hydraulic structures has been established so the PEO does not have to perform a risk analysis for each structure on each project.
 The design storm frequency is referred to in terms of mean recurrence interval (MRI) of precipitation.
+Figure 1-4 lists the recommended MRIs for design of hydraulic structures.
+Based on past experience, these will give acceptable results in most cases.
+Occasionally the cost of damages may be so great, or the level of services using the roadway may be so important, that a higher MRI is appropriate.
+Good engineering judgment must be used to recognize these instances and the design should be modified accordingly.
+In high-risk areas a statistical risk analysis (benefit/cost) may be needed to arrive at the most suitable frequency.

-MRI is the average interval between events equal to or greater than a given event.
-It can also be viewed as the probability that such an event will occur in any one year.
-For example, a peak flow having a 25-year recurrence interval has a 4 percent probability of being equaled or exceeded in any future year.
-A peak flow having a 2-year recurrence interval has a 50 percent probability of being equaled or exceeded in any future year.
-The greater the MRI, the lower the probability that the event will occur in any given year.
+MRI is the average number of years between storms of a given intensity.
+It can also be viewed as the reciprocal of the probability that such an event will occur in any one year.
+For example, a peak flow having a 25-year recurrence interval has a 4 percent (1/25) probability of being equaled or exceeded in any future year.
+A peak flow having a 2-year recurrence interval has a 50 percent (1/2) probability of being equaled or exceeded in any future year.
+The greater the MRI, the lower the probability that the event could occur in any given year.

 It is important to keep in mind that MRI does not indicate that events occur on a time schedule.
 MRI cannot be used to predict time of occurrence.
-Each event is independent of all others, so the chance that a 25-year peak flow will occur this year remains the same regardless of what flows occurred last year.
+Each event is independent of all others, so the chance that a 25-year peak flow will occur in any year given remains the same regardless of what flows occurred last year.
 The correct way to view MRI is that it predicts the average occurrence of events over an extended period of time.
 For example, a 25-year peak discharge is expected to be equaled or exceeded 4 times in 100 years.